mjmt05/rjmcmc/README.md

 ./mainSMC_example -h
 ```

+Use the default examples for SMC to get results from the paper, see reference.

 ##Data Format
 The data file should contain space delimited values, refer to the two example data files shot_noise.txt and coal_data_renormalised.txt.